 Resources

 I am a member of the Applicant Team for the Application Statement Feedback Program, a volunteer-driven initiative to level the playing field in Psychology PhD program admissions.
-I’m also a leadership board member of the Temple University Coding Outreach Group, a student-led organization aiming to make computer programming approachable and achievable.
+I’m also a co-director of the Temple University Coding Outreach Group, a student-led organization aiming to make computer programming approachable and achievable.
 You can find out more information about these two organizations, as well as links to sign up for annual programming, below!

 Application Statement Feedback Program